defold/extender/server/scripts/standalone/sandbox/README.md

   pointed at them through a per-job `GIT_CONFIG_GLOBAL` with `url.file://<mirror>.insteadOf=<https url>` and `GIT_ALLOW_PROTOCOL=file`.
 The mirrors are read-only for xcodebuild.
 Transitive dependencies are discovered from the output of the rounds that could not reach them, so nothing has to be pinned by the upload.
-Binary targets cannot be downloaded in that phase, so packages using them fail with a hint.
+Binary target archives are discovered the same way and fetched by plain `curl` (network on, only `<packageCache>/artifacts` writable) into SwiftPM's artifact cache, which it reads before trying the network; the manifest checksum is verified by SwiftPM on every use.
 * When Swift packages are resolved, the engine link auto-links Xcode's Swift runtime archives (`<DEVELOPER_DIR>/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/<platform>`), which the link step is granted read-only through `ResolvedPackages.getSandboxReadOnlyPaths()`.